Archives for posts with tag: proteomics

 Read the rest of this entry »

-Fibrotic extracellular matrix // Image by Adam Byron
+A network of extracellular proteins in kidney glomeruli // Image by Adam Byron

 Read the rest of this entry »